-In February, the month which is shaped by the exuberant southern catholic carnival, we show in Lampengat or as we know it, Eindhoven: Adornment.
-A colorful exhibition with the work of Chieri Higa, Erik Vermeulen, Jukka Mathijssen, Samira Charroud, and the famous Damselfrau.
-The exhibition can be viewed from February 1st to March 1st in the historic Villa: Albert van Abbehuis in Eindhoven.
+In February, the month that is shaped by the exuberant southern catholic carnival, we show in Lampengat or as we know it, Eindhoven: Adornment.
+A colorful exhibition with the work of Chieri Higa, Erik Vermeulen, Jukka Mathijssen, Samira Charroud, and Damselfrau.

 Anthropologically, carnival is a ritual of reversal, in which social roles are reversed and norms about desired behavior are suspended.
 Wearing masks would have originally been related to the worship of deceased ancestors, but it is not only the body-related works in which we find hidden stories.